Kotter’s 8 Step Change Model is a great way to herald change in your organization.

 Change is not Easy

-So, if you want change to be part of your organization’s DNA so that it is nimble and flexible, even when large, the best way is to institutionalize change.
+So, if you want to change to be part of your organization’s DNA so that it is nimble and flexible, even when large, the best way is to institutionalize change using principles of Kotter’s 8 Step change model.